Sunday, December 14, 2025

 But I'd had less than 5 hours sleep

-So I stayed in bed
+So I stayed in nice, warm bed

-Now the next day
+Now at my laptop the next day

-My poem's gone away
+My special poem's gone away

 I live in sixes and sevens

-Night's lost poems in the heavens
+Night's lost poem's in the heavens

 If I believed in afterlife

-Which is wishful thinking
+Which I think is wishful thinking

-I'd ask St Peter for my poems
+I'd ask St Peter for each verse

 Lost at night, or after drinking

-Now I am in a dreadful distress
+Now I am in dreadful distress

-My poems have gone astray
+My lovely poem's gone astray

-Like parcels delivered to the wrong address
+Like parcels to the wrong address

-I am hunting high and low
+I've hunted high and hunted low

-Where did those wonderful rhyming words go?
+Where did my witty words all go?

-Not delivered the next day
+Not delivered intact next day

-Alas. you and I will never know.
+So you and I will never know.

 -ends-